nspcc-dev/neo-go/ROADMAP.md

 APIs/commands/configurations will be removed and here is a list of scheduled breaking changes.
 Consider changing your code/scripts/configurations if you're using anything mentioned here.

-## getversion RPC reply Magic and StateRootInHeader fields

-"getversion" RPC reply format was extended to contain "protocol" section in version 0.97.3.
-Since then we have deprecated Magic and StateRootInHeader fields in the Version structure that allows to decode replies from pre-0.97.3 servers while RPC server implementation populates both old and new fields for compatibility with pre-0.97.3 clients.

-Version 0.97.3 was released in October 2021 and can't really be used today on public networks, we expect at least 0.99.0+ to be used in production (0.99.2+ for C# 3.4.0 compatibility).
-Therefore these old fields are scheduled to be removed in version 0.100.0 both client-side and server-side.
-If any of your code uses them, just use the Protocol section with the same data.

-## InitialGasDistribution field of getversion RPC reply

-An incompatibility with C# node's InitialGasDistribution representation was detected and fixed in version 0.99.0 of NeoGo (June 2022).
-Some compatibility code was added to handle pre-0.99.0 servers on the client side, however it was not possible to change pre-0.99.0 clients to work with newer servers.

-We expect all servers to be migrated to 0.99.0+ by now, therefore compatibility code will be removed in version 0.100.0.

 ## Old RPC client APIs